Email support@paystubsnow.com

 What Is a Compensation Plan?

-An organization’s policy on employee remuneration and benefits is laid out in a formal document called a compensation plan.
-Depending on an organization’s compensation philosophy and the state of the market, compensation plans differ from one to the next.
+An organization's policy on employee benefits and remuneration is articulated in a formal document known as a compensation plan, integral to compensation planning and aligning with company values.
+Depending on an organization's compensation philosophy and the state of the market, compensation plans differ from one to the next.

 What kinds of compensation programs are there?